dipeshrijal/customer_crud/README.md

 }' | jq -r '.token')
 ```

+### 8.3 Access Secured Endpoints

-Use the token to access secured endpoints:
+Use the stored token to interact with the secured endpoints of your API:

 ```bash
 curl --location 'http://127.0.0.1:3000/api/customers' \
 --header "Authorization: Bearer $TOKEN"
 ```

+---

-## Endpoints
+## Endpoints Overview

-A list of all available endpoints is provided in `customer_crud.postman_collection.json`.
-Run the "Get Token" route first to store the JWT token as a global variable, which can be used in subsequent routes without copying it.
+All available endpoints and their usage details are documented in the `customer_crud.postman_collection.json` file within the repository.
+Start by running the "Get Token" request to store the JWT token globally, enabling seamless access to subsequent endpoints.

+---

+By following these steps, you will have a fully functional Customer CRUD API deployed locally using Docker and Minikube, with robust monitoring and tracing capabilities provided by Prometheus and Jaeger.